 Alcoholism has two main components, dependency and addiction.
 While they are two different things, they are related to one another.
 When someone reaches the last stage in the alcoholism cycle, they are attached to alcohol, and it has taken control over various aspects of one’s life.

-While you may be aware of the adverse side-effects and symptoms of drinking excessively causes, it is too late, because all control over how much one drinks is lost.
+While you may be aware of the adverse side-effects and symptoms of drinking excessively, it is too late, because all control over how much one drinks is lost.

 As a result of drinking heavily, the body becomes dependent or used to how much of a substance has entered the bloodstream.
 In other words, because the body has now become tolerant of alcohol, you may have to drink larger amounts of it to feel buzzed or drunk.

-Drinking excessively causes damaging effects to the body, one being symptoms of withdrawal.
-Each time you sober up, the body is not only hungover but is confused when no alcohol is being consumed, because again, the body is used to it.
+Drinking excessively causes damaging effects to the body such as the symptoms of withdrawal.
+Each time you sober up, the body is not only hungover but is confused when no alcohol is being consumed.
 Therefore, the body reacts by producing undesirable symptoms such as nausea, tremors, sweating, irritability, insomnia, diarrhea, etc.

 Stage 5: Addiction